abdchau/rac-v-satellite-imagery/README.md

 ### Preprocess data

-Run `get_3_band_shapes.py` in the pre_processing folder.
+Run `get_3_band_shapes.py` in the `./src/pre_processing` folder.
 This will obtain the shapes for the images to be used for training.

 Next run `cache_train.py`.
 This will extract the requisite training images and labels, and will save them in `train_16.h5` file in `./data/` folder.

-### Train the model
+### Training

-Run `main.py` in the train folder.
-This file may be modified to specify training durations and class to train on.
-To resume training on a network, `continue_training.py` is provided.
+Run `main.py` in the `./src/train/UNet` folder or `./src/train/SegNet` folder for training UNet or SegNet respectively.
+This file may be modified to specify training durations and classes to train on.
+To resume training on UNet, `continue_training.py` is provided.

 ### Postprocessing